zydou/arti/crates/arti-hyper/README.md

 ## Warning

-On `aarch64-apple-darwin` targets only the `tls-api-openssl` tls implementation is working.
+On `apple-darwin` targets only the `tls-api-openssl` tls implementation is working.
 If you get a issue related to tls failure, please refer to issue [#715](https://gitlab.torproject.org/tpo/core/arti/-/issues/715).

 License: MIT OR Apache-2.0